kotas/gulp-tsc/README.md

 `sourceRoot` option is an absolute path to the source location, so you can also fix this problem by specifying it instead of `outDir`.

 #### options.tmpDir
 Type: `String`
-Default: `''`
+Default: `''` (current working directory)

-A path relative to current working directory, where temporary build folders will be put in.
+A path relative to current working directory, where a temporary build folder will be put in.

+**Notice**: If you use this option with sourcemaps, consider to specify `outDir` or `sourceRoot`.
+See [options.sourcemap](#optionssourcemap) for details.

 If you are watching some files in current working directory with gulp.watch(), the creation of temporary build folder will trigger a folder change event.

 If this is unexpected, you can put temp folders in a non-watched directory with this option.

 Example: